-This is only for a first-time violation of the state's zero tolerance law, however, as subsequent offenses would result in even stricter consequences.
+This is only for a first-time violation of the state's zero-tolerance law, however, as subsequent offenses would result in even stricter consequences.
 For example, a second offense would result in a 1-year suspension of your license and the mandatory installation of an ignition interlock device for 2 years.
 Should you be convicted of a third offense, your license would be suspended for 1 year, followed by 3 years of driving with an ignition interlock device.
 For this reason, you should not hesitate to enlist the assistance of our Olathe underage DUI attorney from Garretson & Toth, LLC if you or someone you love has been accused of violating this law.
-We can offer more than 30 years of experience.
+We can offer 57 years of combined experience.

 First DUI Offense (Class B Non-Person Misdemeanor)

 When an individual under the age of 21 is found to be operating a vehicle with a blood-alcohol concentration of .15% or greater, they could be charged with an aggravated DUI offense.
 This means that they would be subjected to enhanced penalties, on top of the consequences associated with a regular DUI offense in Kansas.
 In fact, a conviction for this offense would result in the automatic suspension of the underage individual's license for one year, as well as the mandatory installation of an ignition interlock device for the following year.
 Keep in mind that these penalties would simply be added to those associated with a regular DUI, however, as they would also be faced with a minimum of 48 hours in jail, $500 in fines and the impoundment of their vehicle for up to one year.